samhippo/mpv-scripts/README.md

 #### Installation
 1. Copy [load-dir-auto.lua](load-dir-auto.lua) to your mpv scripts directory.
 #### Usage
-No action is required; Loading happens automatically after playback begins.
+No action required; loading happens automatically after playback begins.
 ## ▶️  &nbsp; clean-playlist.lua
 Removes all entries from the current playlist that are not video files.
 #### Installation